Slimefun/Slimefun4/.github/CONTRIBUTING.md

 So if you have an idea on how to approach a known issue, feel free to make a [Pull Request](https://github.com/Slimefun/Slimefun4/pulls) which fixes this bug.
 You can also comment on the existing Issue, proposing your idea or communicating that you wanna work on this.

-## :toolbox: 3.
+## :wrench: 3.
 Pull Requests: Additions/Changes
 Slimefun is an Open-Source project and anyone is allowed to make changes or add content to this plugin!

 Please visit our [Discord Server](https://github.com/Slimefun/Slimefun4#discord) and share your ideas first, we hate to reject changes because the community disagrees.<br>